 Define the port where the RADIUS protocol listens for accounting requests.
 The default port is 1813, and the accounting port is only required when you enable RADIUS accounting.

 Access Server supports RADIUS protocol for three methods:

 - PAP: password authentication protocol; sends the username and password in plaintext.

 - CHAP: Challenge handshake authentication protocol; masks the username and password by encrypting the communication.

-- MS-CHAP v2: Microsoft challenge handshake authentication protocol version 2; Microsoft’s version of CHAP that also masks the username and password by encrypting the communication.
+- MS-CHAP v2: Microsoft challenge handshake authentication protocol version 2 (MS-CHAP V2) is Microsoft’s version of CHAP that also masks the username and password by encrypting the communication.

-We recommend using CHAP or MS-CHAP v2, however there are situations where using PAP is situationally as secure as the former methods such as if your VPN doesn’t need to send its traffic over the internet or where the RADIUS server or agent is deployed on the same host where Access Server is running.
+We recommend using CHAP or MS-CHAP v2.
+There are situations where using PAP is situationally as secure as the former methods, such as if your VPN doesn’t need to send its traffic over the internet or where you deploy the RADIUS server or agent on the same host where Access Server is running.

-Authentication: RADIUS gives you the ability to configure RADIUS servers for user authentication and (optionally) accounting.
+Authentication: RADIUS allows you to configure RADIUS servers for user authentication and (optionally) accounting.
 You can configure up to five RADIUS servers for authentication.
 Overall, this page makes RADIUS configuration easy and quick to use.